Salar de Uyuni Facts

 Salar de Uyuni Location, Formation, and Geology

 In addition to its other qualities, Salar de Uyuni also boasts an astonishing location.
 That holds true due to the fact that it formed in a quite rugged and remote location.
-That’s because the wonder of Nature formed in one of the highest sections of the Andes Mountains.
+That’s because the natural wonder formed in one of the highest sections of the Andes Mountains.

 This wonder of geology sits within the boundaries of the country of Brazil, in South America.
 But it also sits at the impressive altitude of 11,995 ft (3,656 m) above sea level.
 Plus, it formed during the uplift of the mountains, as several ancient lakes were transformed.

 Scientists estimate that this process of formation began somewhere between 30,000 – 42,000 years ago.
 Between that time and roughly 11,500 years ago, several other lakes formed.
-However, these features eventually evaporated, leading to the current situation.
+These features eventually evaporated, though, leading to the current situation.

 Quite amazingly, the central area of Salar de Uyuni holds yet another surprise.
 That’s the fact that, in some areas, several small islands actually appear.
-Further, these actually represent the tops of truly ancient volcanoes, and also a wonderful source of numerous fossils.
+These actually represent the tops of truly ancient volcanoes, and also a wonderful source of numerous fossils.